FadyMohareb/dupless/README.md

 **Optional**

-- A bed file contaning the gaps coordinates in the assembly.
+- A bed file containing the gaps coordinates in the assembly.
 If provided, they will be represented as grey bars on the graphs.
 - If you wish to skip the detection of heterozygous regions based on the coverage, you can directly input a bed file with the regions to consider for duplication.
 (This file is also produced during DupLess first step)

 ---